Join the Mailing List

 woodwork tips, news & upcoming courses

-Patt Gregory has been running woodwork workshops for more than 25 years in the lovely town of Mullumbimby in Northern New South Wales (40 minutes drive from the Gold Coast, see map in Contact).
+Patt Gregory has been running woodwork workshops for more than 30 years in the lovely town of Mullumbimby in Northern New South Wales (40 minutes drive from the Gold Coast).

 I teach that making beautiful things from wood is no big leap, nor something that requires years of practice.
 Joinery making is a gentle art even though it incorporates the use of loud, sometimes intimidating Power Tools.